Valenzuela, Metro Manila: Early Spanish period

-When Manila became an archdiocese in 1595, regular friars who had already established permanent churches in Catanghalan, Bulacan (now Meycauayan) decided that the sitio of Polo be separated from the town and have its own church to cater its increasing spiritual needs.
-Through successive efforts of Franciscan friar Juan Taranco and Don Juan Monsód, sitio Polo was successfully separated from Catanghalan on November 7, 1621, at the feast day of the town's new patron, St. Didacus of Alcalá, known locally as San Diego de Alcalá.
-The first cabeza de barangay of Polo was Monsód, while Taranco run the parish on a small tavern, which would become the present-day San Diego de Alcalá church.
-The separation was then confirmed by Governor-General Alonso Fajardo de Entenza in a proclamation letter on November 12, 1623.
-Later, the date of November 12 is adopted as the foundation day of the city.
+When Manila became an archdiocese in 1595, regular friars who had already established permanent churches in Meycauayan decided that the sitio of Polo should be separated from the town and have its own church to cater to its increasing spiritual needs.
+Through successive efforts of Franciscan friar Juan Taranco and Don Juan Monsód, sitio Polo and Catanghalan (now part of Obando) were successfully separated from Meycauayan on November 7, 1621, at the feast day of the town's new patron, St. Didacus of Alcalá, known locally as San Diego de Alcalá.
+The first cabeza de barangay of Polo was Monsód, while Taranco led the parish in a small tavern, which would become the present-day San Diego de Alcalá church.
+The separation was then confirmed by Governor-General Alonso Fajardo de Entenza through a proclamation letter on November 12, 1623.
+Later, the date of November 12 was adopted as the foundation day of the city.

+Polo Church

-The construction of a parochial church dedicated to St. Didacus of Alcalá started in 1627, under the supervision of Fr.
-José Valencia and Juan Tibay.
-The first church structure was completed in 1632.
-But its bell was looted during the Chinese uprising of 1635.
-At that time, Chinese merchants resided specifically in Barrio Pariancillo, which was located at the back of the church.
+The construction of a parochial church dedicated to St. Didacus of Alcalá began in 1627, under the supervision of José Valencia and Juan Tibay.
+The first church structure was completed in 1632, but its bell was looted during the Chinese uprising of 1635.
+At that time, Chinese merchants resided mainly in Barrio Pariancillo, which was located behind the church.
 In 1852, the church was repaired and remodeled under the direction of Fr.
 Vicente.
-The church was later re-dedicated to another patron, to the Nuestra señora de la Inmaculada Concepción.
-A convent was also built followed by a common house (casa tribunal) that had a rectangular prison cell and a school house made of stone.
+The church was later re-dedicated to another patron, to the Nuestra Señora de la Inmaculada Concepción.
+A convent was also built, followed by a common house (casa tribunal) that had a rectangular prison cell and a schoolhouse made of stone.
 On June 3, 1865, a strong earthquake destroyed the belfry of the San Diego de Alcalá Church, followed by an epidemic that killed thousands of people.

+Separation of Obando

-A new pueblo was carved out of the northwestern area of Polo on May 14, 1753, by the orders of the Governor-General Francisco Jose de Obando y Solis, Marquis of Brindisi.
-The new town was named Obando in honor of the governor general, and was incorporated to Bulacan.
+On May 14, 1753, Governor-General Francisco Jose de Obando y Solis, Marquis of Brindisi, ordered that a new pueblo be carved out of the northwestern area of Polo.
+The new town was named Obando, in honor of the governor-general, and was incorporated into Bulacan.